By Chet Yarbrough

-Khaldun explains life’s origin as a congregation of chemicals and minerals that create organic life and, in turn, evolve into different species.
+Khaldun explains life’s origin as a aggregation of chemicals and minerals that create organic life and, in turn, evolve into different species.

 Ibn Khaldun is considered by some to be the first person to write foundational theories for modern sociology, economics, and demography.
 West notes that Khaldun explains how nations are formed, maintained, and destroyed by sociological, economic, and demographic forces.

 Khaldun offers counsel to the great conqueror, Amir Timur (aka Tammerlane), who plans to resurrect the 13th century Mongol empire built by Genghis Khan.

 West suggests that Khaldun explains how Timur and other rulers, from the Roman empire to Genghis Kahn to Timur successfully conquered great areas of the known world.
 His explanation is “Asabiyyah” (aas-sah-bee-ah), a theory that all successful conquerors establish a social environment that creates solidarity among a group of people sharing understanding, purpose, and achievement.

 At each step of widening common interest, a leader rises from the ranks.
 With an accretion of social ties, villages, towns, and cities are formed with a leader at its head.
 As the ties that bind continue to expand, nation-states are formed.